 'Economic sustainability' implies a system of production that satisfies present consumption levels without compromising future needs.
 The 'sustainability' that 'economic sustainability' seeks is the 'sustainability' of the economic system itself.
 The notion of 'economic sustainability' was originated by Hicks.
-In his classic work Value and Capital Ž1939; second edition 1946., Hicks defined 'income' as 'the amount one can consume during a period and still be as well off at the end of the period'.
+In his classic Ž1939; second edition 1946., Hicks defined Value and Capital work 'income' as 'the amount one can consume during a period and still be as well off at the end of the period'.